A cryogenic memory element based on an anomalous Josephson junction: The model

 \section{The model}

 -0.2cm

-We consider a similar setup as the one studied in Ref.~\onlinecite{Kon09}.
+We consider a similar setup as the one studied in Ref.~\cite{Kon09}.
 It consists of a SFS junction in which the ferromagnet is a thin film with an out-of-plane magnetic anisotropy and a Rashba-like SOC, see Fig.~\ref{Figure01}.

 Because of the interplay between the exchange field and the SOC, the current-phase relation of the SFS Josephson junction reads $I_{\varphi}=I_c\sin(\varphi-\varphi_0)$, where $I_c$ is the critical current of the junction, $\varphi$ is the Josephson phase difference, and $\varphi_0$ is the so-called anomalous phase shift.
 The latter depends on several parameters of the system, such us the Rashba coefficient $\alpha$~\cite{Ras60,Byc84}, the transparency of S/F interfaces, the spin relaxation, and the disorder degree of the junction.
-The exact dependence on these parameters is here not crucial, but the geometric one.
+The exact dependence on these parameters is not as crucial as the geometry of the device.
 If we consider a two-dimensional SOC with momenta in the plane of the F film, and the charge current flows in $x$-direction, then the phase shift $\varphi_0$ is proportional to the $y$-component of the magnetic moment according to~\cite{Buz08,Kon09,Kon15,Ber15}

 where $M=\sqrt{M_x^2+M_y^2+M_z^2}$ is the modulus of the magnetization vector, and the parameter $r$ quantifies the SOC strength and contains the $\alpha$-dependence.
 The specific dependence of $r$ on the SOC will be discussed in Sec.~\ref{noiseeffects}, when we consider the coexistence of both Rashba and Dresselhaus SOC contributions and their impact on the magnetization dynamics.